-Maria Armoudian talks to author Jessica Gordon Nembhard about worker-owned cooperatives and whether they can transform workers’ lives and livelihoods.
+Maria Armoudian talks to Jessica Gordon Nembhard about worker-owned cooperatives and whether they can transform workers’ lives and livelihoods.

 Jessica Gordon Nembhard is an Associate Professor of Community Justice and Social Economic Development in the Department of Africana Studies at John Jay College.
-She is an expert in community economics and her publications include Collective Courage: A History of African American Cooperative Economic Thought and Practice.
+She is an expert in community economics, and her publications include Collective Courage: A History of African American Cooperative Economic Thought and Practice.

-This interview was originally aired on the Scholars’ Circle.
-To access our archive of episodes and download this interview click here.
+This interview originally aired on the Scholars’ Circle.
+To access our archive of episodes and download this interview, click here.

 For more of our audio and visual content, check out our YouTube channel, or head to the University of Auckland’s manuscripts and archives collection.